+I am an implementation researcher, a practicing primary care physician and have experience working in humanitarian settings.
+My expertise is in mixed methods evaluations of Noncommunicable Care in Humanitarian Emergencies.
 I studied Medicine at Trinity College, Dublin and did my specialist training in General Practice (Family and Community Medicine) on the Trinity/HSE General Practice Training Scheme in Ireland.
-I have a MSc(dist) in Tropical Medicine and International Health and the DTM&H from LSHTM.
+I hold an MSc(dist) in Tropical Medicine and International Health and the DTM&H and a PhD in Epidemiology of NCDs from LSHTM.
 Before joining LSHTM in 2016, I worked with Médecins sans Frontières in India, Jordan and the DRC, focusing on malnutrition and developing Non-Communicable Disease services.
-I work three days at LSHTM and two days clinically as a family medicine specialist/GP each week.
+I work part-time at LSHTM and part-time clinically as a GP.

 Affiliations